OpenHumans/oh-dataselfie-source/_descriptions/about.md

-# Upload your uBiome data to *Open Humans*
+# Upload a *Data Selfie* data to *Open Humans*
-*uBiome* is a biotechnology company based in San Francisco that gives individuals and organizations access to sequencing technology to sequence their microbiomes with a sampling kit and website.
+Do you a have a data type that *Open Humans* does not support yet with a dedicated project?
-If you have had your microbiomes sequenced via *uBiome* you can now add this data to your Open Humans account too.
+Upload any files you want to your Data Selfie: Lab results, instrument data, and medical imaging are examples of data you might want to share.

 To get started all you have to do is login into *Open Humans*, authorize this integration and upload your *uBiome* data files.